How Do Experts Calculate Pain and Suffering Damages?

-After an auto accident, an injured party may be entitled to receive compensation or economic recovery for losses and harms sustained due to the fault or liability of another party.
+After an accident, an injured party may be entitled to receive compensation or economic recovery for losses and harms sustained due to the fault or liability of another party.
 In a personal injury lawsuit, recovery is based on the kinds of damages that were sustained.1

 Compensatory damages can cover both tangible or economic losses as well as non-economic or intangible losses.
 A tangible loss is typically a straightforward monetary calculation of expenses and costs based on medical treatments, loss of income, loss of property, or legal fees.
 On the other hand, intangible losses do not have a specific monetary value identified within a bill.

 How is Pain & Suffering Determined After an Auto Accident?

 For instance, the pain and suffering associated with lacerations or bruises will be significantly less than the level of pain caused by a broken bone or a low degree burn, but a disfigurement or paralysis could cause an even greater level of pain.
-As the seriousness or extensiveness of an injury increases so does the monetary value assigned to the pain and suffering.
+As the seriousness or extensiveness of an injury increase so does the monetary value assigned to the pain and suffering.

-Other considerations include the type of medication and how long it is prescribed, the length of the recovery process, and the presence of life altering injuries such as an injured party who is in a comatose state, suffers from paralysis, or disfigurement.5
+Other considerations include the type of medication and how long it is prescribed, the length of the recovery process, and the presence of life-altering injuries such as an injured party who is in a comatose state, suffers from paralysis, or disfigurement.5

 The second common form of intangible loss is based on a person’s mental anguish or emotional distress caused by being involved in a traumatic event itself, the medical complications of the injury, or by the recovery process in general.

-7 In some cases, if an injured party’s mental anguish results in post-traumatic stress disorder or another severe status therapists may testify as to the suffering caused by the injury, but in other cases a plaintiff’s personal testimony will be heavily relied on.
+7 In some cases, if an injured party’s mental anguish results in post-traumatic stress disorder or another severe status therapists may testify as to the suffering caused by the injury, but in other cases, a plaintiff’s personal testimony will be heavily relied on.

-Non-economic damages are calculated in a very particular case by case manner, but in most instances the basic process will assigned a monetary worth to each type of loss while considering factors such as a party’s age, family circumstance, education, and medical history.
+Non-economic damages are calculated in a very particular case by case manner, but in most instances, the basic process will assign a monetary worth to each type of loss while considering factors such as a party’s age, family circumstance, education, and medical history.

-Contact an Experienced St. Louis Personal Injury Attorney for a Free Consultation
+Contact an Experienced St. Louis Personal Injury Attorney

 If you have suffered harm, including tangible or intangible damage, it is important to discuss the circumstances of your injury with an experienced personal injury attorney who can help to protect your legal rights and interests.
-To contact a personal injury attorney for a free consultation please feel free to call The Bruning Law Firm at 314-735-8100.